 The Office of Economic Development manages two volunteer appointed commissions that collectively advocate for the cultural offerings available within the county by developing policy and programming that benefit and strengthen the community and contribute to neighborhood revitalization.

 Snohomish County Historic Preservation Commission: The Historic Preservation Commission is an advisory board that serves as the design review for special tax valuation, a state tax incentive for rehabilitation of historic properties.
 This nine-member board also coordinates a yearly grant program to assist in the collection, preservation and interpretation of the county’s heritage by offering matching grant funds to historic organizations and develops interpretive programming to connect citizens with local history.

 History and Historic Preservation

-Centennial Trail: The official Snohomish County Centennial Trail website presents information on the rich history of this 29-mile former rail line connecting communities from the City of Snohomish to north of Bryant.
+Centennial Trail History Walk: The official Snohomish County Centennial Trail website presents information on the rich history of this 29-mile former rail line connecting communities from the City of Snohomish to north of Bryant.

 Centennial Farms: Information on Snohomish County’s Centennial Farms program, which honors farms that have been in constant production and under the same family ownership for 100 years or more.